tableau/server-client-python/docs/dev-guide.md

    - Only touch the fewest number of files possible while still accomplishing the goal.
    - Ensure all indentation is done as 4-spaces and your editor is set to unix line endings.
    - The code matches PEP8 style guides.
-If you cloned the repo you can run `pycodestyle server-client-python test samples`
+If you cloned the repo you can run `pycodestyle tableauserverclient test samples`
    - Keep commit messages clean and descriptive.
      If the PR is accepted it will get 'Squashed' into a single commit before merging, the commit messages will be used to generate the Merge commit message.